New York No-Fault Arbitration Attorneys

 What You Should Know About No-Fault Arbitration In NY

 The no-fault arbitration claims in New York are administered through the American Arbitration Association.
 Having a lawyer to assist with the no-fault arbitration process is an effective way to approach the resolution of claims for medical providers.
 This allows you to put your confidence in an attorney who understands no-fault arbitration so that he or she can maximize the outcome.
 Working with an attorney on a contingency fee basis makes things easier for you since the attorney only collects if your claim is successful.

 In some cases, New York and New Jersey may each have a recoverable interest in the same treatment, residence, insurer, or accident.
-For this reason, Andrew Calcagno from the Law Offices of Calcagno & Associates is more than prepared to advise you of the proper venue for your claim and the basis for your recovery amount.
+For this reason, the attorneys at The Firm is more than prepared to advise you of the proper venue for your claim and the basis for your recovery amount.